 Changes to the summaries are made through a consensus process in which Board members evaluate the strength of the evidence in the published articles and determine how the article should be included in the summary.

-The lead reviewers for Thymoma and Thymic Carcinoma Treatment are:
+The lead reviewers for Thymoma and Thymic Carcinoma Treatment (Adult) are: